 Looking at a color wheel, you know that there are many hues and shades of red: red-violet, orange-red, or bluish-red.

 Georgian Style Front Door

 This orange-red door looks beautiful against an off-white exterior.
 The Georgian style was popular in the mid-18th century in the United States.
-Doors, windows and chimneys were arranged symmetrically and designed according to classical motifs and proportion.Continue to 4 of 11 below.
+Doors, windows, and chimneys were arranged symmetrically and designed according to classical motifs and proportions.Continue to 2 of 9 below.

 Red for the Holidays

-A red door is the perfect backdrop for a wreath and other holiday decorations.
-Whether it's autumn or winter, your wreath and other decorations will stand out and look absolutely smashing displayed on your red door.Continue to 5 of 11 below.
+A red door is a perfect backdrop for a wreath and other holiday decorations.
+Whether it's autumn or winter, your wreath and other decorations will stand out and look absolutely smashing displayed on your red door.Continue to 3 of 9 below.